Pece17/Python/README.md

 We have now succesfully made the program more dynamic and less redundant.
 Onto further improvements.

-### The Ability to Replay the Tournament with Previously Entered Movies
+### Replay the Tournament with Previously Entered Movies

 It is burdensome having to always enter the movies again if you want to replay the tournament.
 We need to add a way store the movies that were entered during the first playthrough, so that the user can choose to redo the tournament with said movies without further inputs.